BlindAndInsane/spotify-downloader/README.md

 # Spotify Downloader

+Added a rate limit on request of @lemonbarfromlucida now the app only send 10 download req per min

 First make spotify app and get client id and client secret<br>
 then run aria2c (i made a simple shell script to run it) then start the app it will first download all songs in ur playlist and then watch for update if u add more songs it will download them